COGS108/Projects/Option1_Group/FinalProject_Guidelines.md

 Find some relevant prior work, and reference those sources.
 Even if you think you have a totally novel question, find the most similar prior work that you can and discuss how it relates to your project.

 References can be research publications, but they need not be.
 Blogs, GitHub repositories, company websites, etc., are all viable references if they are relevant to your project.
+It must be clear which information comes from which references.
 (2-3 paragraphs, including at least 2 references)

 **HYPOTHESIS**: What is your main hypothesis and predictions?
 Briefly explain why.
 (2-3 sentences)